 Prepare the dressing: In a small bowl whisk together the rice vinegar, soy sauce, honey, sesame oil, garlic and ginger.
 While whisking, drizzle in the oil.
 Continue to whisk until well combined and emulsified.
 Add in salt and freshly ground pepper to taste and whisk again.
 Taste and adjust dressing according to taste.
 Set aside.

-Cook the shrimp: Heat the remaining tablespoon of olive oil in a large skillet over medium-high to high heat.
+Cook the shrimp: Heat the remaining tablespoon of olive oil in a large skillet over medium-high heat to high heat.
 Add the shrimp to the pan in an even, single layer.
-Cook the shrimp for about 1 -2 minutes undisturbed.
+Saute the shrimp for about 1 -2 minutes undisturbed.
 Quickly toss the shrimp and stir in the lime juice, orange juice and butter.
 Swirl the pan to coat the shrimp.
 Add in the cilantro and continue to cook until the butter forms a sauce and shrimp are cooked through.
 (Shrimp should take 4-5 minutes TOTAL to cook through.
 Do not overcook shrimp.)
 Remove from heat and set aside.

 Make the salad: Add the coleslaw, oranges and avocado to the bowl with the crushed ramen.
 Toss to combine.
 Top with the cooked shrimp and drizzle with half the dressing.

-While I used jumbo (16/20 count) shrimp in this orange shrimp recipe, you can use any size shrimp you would like.
+Shrimp: While I used jumbo (16/20 count) shrimp in this orange shrimp recipe, you can use any size shrimp you would like.
 If using smaller shrimp, make sure you scale the cooking time down as they will take less time to cook through!
 Do not overcook the shrimp or they will become rubbery.
 Shrimp are perfectly cooked when they have a curled "C" shape.

-If you don’t want to use ramen, you can use crunchy Chinese chow mein noodles or crunchy wontons instead!
+Ramen substitute: If you don’t want to use ramen, you can use crunchy Chinese chow mein noodles or crunchy wontons instead!

-If you don't want to use coleslaw, you can substitute 6-7 cups shredded lettuce of your preference.
+Coleslaw substitute: If you don't want to use coleslaw, you can substitute 6-7 cups shredded lettuce of your preference.

-The shrimp portion of the salad can be served warm from the skillet and on top of the salad, or they can be cooked in advanced and stored in an airtight container in the refrigerator for up to 3 days.
+Make shrimp in advance: The shrimp portion of the salad can be served warm from the skillet and on top of the salad, or they can be cooked in advanced and stored in an airtight container in the refrigerator for up to 3 days.